- Anti-Money Laundering

 Steptoe’s white-collar criminal defense practice is among the most well-respected and preeminent in the United States.
 The group built this reputation by defending some of the nation’s highest profile senior executives, public officials, and corporations in complex white-collar criminal litigation, corporate investigations, and related administrative enforcement and civil litigation matters.

 Our firm has garnered several accolades, including recognition by both Chambers USA and The Legal 500 as a top-ranked practice in this field.
 This year, the National Law Journal selected the team as the Washington Legal Department of the Year in White-Collar Crime.
-In addition, Law360 rated the practice a “White-Collar Group of the Year.”
+In addition, Law360 rated the practice a “White-Collar Group of the Year” in 2011 and 2012.
 Steptoe’s team includes Reid Weingarten, called the “star of the criminal defense bar” by Chambers, and widely recognized as one of the premier white-collar defense lawyers in the country.
 In addition, many of our litigators served in government with distinction before joining the firm, including several former US federal prosecutors with extensive trial experience, and a former prosecutor with the UK’s Serious Fraud Office (SFO).
 Our lawyers are consistently ranked as top criminal defense attorneys by Chambers, Best Lawyers in America, Euromoney’s Expert Guides, and Super Lawyers.
 We provide cutting-edge advocacy and advice, responsively and efficiently.
 In many of our cases, our lawyers are hired to replace prior counsel when their efforts at settlement fail and aggressive trial counsel is needed.